rit628/Blueshift/README.md

 - If you are on Windows and are having issues with building and/or running Blueshift, try cloning the repo to a directory within WSL instead of a directory on the host's filesystem.

 ## Recommendations
-It is highly recommended to use `clangd 18+` as the language server for development, as it will automatically detect dependency locations from the `compile_commands.json` file generated from the `cmake` build.
+It is highly recommended to use `clangd 19+` as the language server for development, as it will automatically detect dependency locations from the `compile_commands.json` file generated from the `cmake` build.
 Configuration details will differ depending on your IDE; the instructions for VSCode are given below:
 - Install the official `clangd` extension.
 - If the Microsoft C/C++ is installed, disable Intellisense (there will be a pop up upon opening the project).
 - Run `./bls build` to do an initial build and generate `compile_commands.json`.
 - Run the `clangd: Restart language server` command within VSCode to update the server with the new dependencies.

-It is highly recommended to use `lldb 18+` as the debugger for development, as it will integrate automatically with the build script and the VSCode visual debugger.
+Both `lldb` and `gdb` will integrate with the build script, however, use of the VSCode visual debugger will require the `CodeLLDB` extension, which ships with its own version of `lldb`.
 The instructions for setup with the VSCode visual debugger are given below:
 - Install the `CodeLLDB` extension.
 - Add the following line to the settings map your workspace configuration: `"lldb.rpcServer": { "host": "127.0.0.1", "port": 7349, "token": "blueshift" }`.
 - Additionally, optionally add the following line to your settings map if you would like to manually control disassembly view `"lldb.showDisassembly": "never"`.